LapexUpt/simple_pyscripts/README.md

-# simple python scripts from work
+Simple python scripts from work